6i-software/vba-monologger/src/getting-started/usages/add-context-data-to-log-messages.md

+---
+description: Learn how to create and use log contexts in VBA Monologger.
+Understand the importance of adding extra data to log entries and how to incorporate placeholders in log messages for detailed insights.
+---

 ## What is a log context?

 In addition to the basic log message, you may sometimes want to include [extra data](../introduction.md#adding-metadatas-in-log-records) that helps to provide more context for the event being logged.
 You can give a variable context with log message.
 It is a simply VBA dictionary, where you can store key-value pairs that hold relevant information.
 When you create a log entry, this context can be attached and will be incorporated into the log output, providing deeper insights into the logged event.